openshift-cs/rosaworkshop/OSD4/10-deployment_s2i.md

 ```

 #### 3. Add ConfigMap to OpenShift
-The example emulates an HAProxy config file, and is typically used for overriding
-default configurations in an OpenShift application.
-Files can even be renamed in the ConfigMap
+The example emulates an HAProxy config file, and is typically used for overriding default configurations in an OpenShift application.
+Files can even be renamed in the ConfigMap.

 Enter the following into your CLI
 ```
 $ oc create -f https://raw.githubusercontent.com/<username>/ostoy/master/deployment/yaml/configmap.yaml